 Dr. Kent Brantly never expected to be making national and international news.
 Nine years ago he left Texas with his family to serve, not just as a humanitarian, but as a Christian medical missionary in Liberia.
 As Ebola spread in Liberia he directed an Ebola case management team in a hospital near Monrovia, where he contracted the disease.
 He was flown to Atlanta, treated, and eventually was declared virus free.
 Dr. Brantly was motivated by what drove Paul to continue his journey to Jerusalem, despite knowing that suffering and imprisonment awaited him there, “I am ready not only to be bound, but also to die in Jerusalem for the name of the Lord Jesus” (Acts.
 21:13).
 How deep is your commitment to the Lord Jesus Christ?

 Be willing to die for the name of the Lord Jesus.
 Suffering characterizes the Christian life.
 Paul is on his way to Jerusalem, not only to report on his third missionary journey, but also to present the gifts that the young Gentile churches were sending to the suffering church in Jerusalem.
 He knew that danger and suffering awaited him, Acts 20:3, 22-23; 21:4.
-Now in Acts 21:10-11 Agabus dramatically informed Paul of his impending arrest.
+Now in Acts 21:10–11 the prophet Agabus dramatically informed Paul of his impending arrest.
 “We,” including Luke, pleaded with Paul not to continue to Jerusalem, but he was willing not just to be imprisoned, but to die, if necessary, for the name of Jesus.